ilya-rb/DataFetcher/README.md

 `./data_fetcher path/to/config.json [FLAGS]`

 ### Flags:
-- `-- verbose`: enable logging
+- `--verbose`: enable logging
-- `-- force`: re-download all requests (by default, if the response is present, the request will be skipped)
+- `--force`: re-download all requests (by default, if the response is present, the request will be skipped)

 ### Config overview:
 - `dst`[required] - Destination root where responses tree will start from